Modeling Nonlinear Oscillator Networks Using Physics-Informed Hybrid Reservoir Computing: Results

 \subsubsection{Grid Search}

 In the final part of this study we investigate how easy it is to optimize hybrid RCs.
-We do this with control applications in mind, as optimization is an important step in the development of controllers, and short-term prediction horizons are well suited to them.
 We evaluated the performance of hybrid and standard RCs using the valid time metric in a grid search of the hyper parameters that were shown to most strongly affect performance (Fig.~\ref{fig:valid_time_sweep}).
-We ran tests on three of the dynamical regimes (synchronous, \HC~and \SCPS).
-On each regime, we evaluated the hybrid RC and standard RC with parameter settings defined by the corners of a cube in parameter space, labeled \textbf{A} to \textbf{G} (Fig.~\ref{fig:grid_search_cube}).
+We ran tests on three of the dynamical regimes (synchronous, \HC~and \SCPS), evaluating the hybrid RC and standard RC with parameter settings defined by the corners of a cube in parameter space, labeled \textbf{A} to \textbf{G} (Fig.~\ref{fig:grid_search_cube}).

 As identified in the parameter sweep tests, the synchronous regime is the easiest to predict (Fig.~\ref{fig:grid_search_results}, top row).
 The hybrid RC achieves near perfect valid times ($250~\text{s}$) across all parameter settings in the grid search.
 A high spectral radius (\textbf{C}, \textbf{D}, \textbf{G}, \textbf{H}) slightly reduces the performance of some hybrid reservoirs, but the majority still reach $250~\text{s}$ valid time.
 In contrast, the standard RC is strongly affected by a high spectral radius as observed earlier in the parameter sweeps, with many reservoirs achieving less than $50~\text{s}$ valid time (\textbf{C}, \textbf{D}, \textbf{G}, \textbf{H}).
 High regularization strength (\textbf{B}, \textbf{F}) also reduces the standard RC performance, but not as significantly as high spectral radius.
 Input scaling has little effect on the performance here as the chosen settings are only slightly above and below the optimum value found during the parameter sweeps for both the hybrid RC and standard RC (0.1).
 Optimal performance on the synchronous regime is reached with a low setting of all three hyper-parameters, with all standard and hybrid RCs reaching $250~\text{s}$ valid time (\textbf{A}, \textbf{E}).